seananderson/metafolio/inst/ms/ms.md

 Our model complements other simulation-based salmon-habitat prioritization models.
-While these other models tend to focus on detailed assessment of individual fish stocks, our model is unique as the first to consider the role of response diversity in buffering risk for metapopulations as a whole.
+While these other models tend to focus on detailed assessment of individual fish stocks, our model is the first to consider the role of response diversity in buffering risk for metapopulations as a whole.
 The Shiraz model [@scheuerell2006] is one complementary prioritization scheme.
 It focuses on detailed conditioning of the habitat-population-dynamics relationship at multiple life-history stages for a single salmon population.
 Whereas the Shiraz model can be applied to an entire watershed, it combines the populations together as a single unit.
 A second salmon prioritization model proposes combining population viability measures with an assessment of the genetic consequences of losing particular populations [@allendorf1997].
 This model, however, also focuses on the assessment of individual stocks without considering their covariance and therefore the performance of the salmon portfolio as a whole.
 Our model does not replace these prioritization schemes.
 Rather, it proposes an additional focus on prioritization that optimizes metapopulation risk and growth across plausible environmental scenarios while being robust to numerous sources of uncertainty.

 ## Broad implications, research extensions, and priorities